rocksanen/memorygame/README.md

 ## Getting Started
 After building the game, you can select one of three difficulties and get started immediately.
 Database server not included in the repo.

-### FOR TEACHER ONLY
-Insert the META-INF folder that was included in the "Tehtävä: 08 - Sovelluksen dokumentaatio: README.md, käyttöohje" return box (Samu Oksala submission) inside the projects resources folder.

 ## About The Project
 This project was made for ohjelmistotuotantoprojekti 1 course at Metropolia UAS.
 The project is a simple memory game designed for anyone who wants to improve their memory.